John E. Kilmer: Early life

+Korean War

 Kilmer was assigned to the hospital ship when the Korean War began in June 1950.
 When his 4-year enlistment term expired in August 1951, he reenlisted in the Navy.
 In April 1952, after running afoul of a superior, Kilmer chose to volunteer to serve as a corpsman with a Fleet Marine Force (FMF) unit.
 After completing instruction for combat field training in June at the Field Medical Service School at Camp Pendleton, California, he was assigned to the 3rd Battalion, 7th Marine Regiment, 1st Marine Division.

 In Korea, Kilmer was a member of H Company, 3rd Battalion, 7 Marines.
 On August 12–13, 1952, he took part in the attack on Bunker Hill in Korea.
 He attended to the wounded during the battle and was wounded, then was mortally wounded after using his body to protect a wounded Marine from enemy fire.
 For his actions on August 13, he was posthumously awarded the Medal of Honor.

 On June 18, 1953, Hospitalman Kilmer's mother, Lois Kilmer, was presented with her son's Medal of Honor by Secretary of the Navy Robert Bernard Anderson.

 Kilmer is buried in San Jose Burial Park, San Antonio, Texas.

 On 16 October 2019, U.S. Secretary of the Navy Richard V. Spencer announced that it will name a new guided missile destroyer in his honor – the USS John E. Kilmer (DDG-134).